pajupuujh/3synt_listening_test_results_resources/README.md

-WAVs and report for "3synt_listening_test_results"
+WAVs and report for "VoiceSuitability"